AndreRH/hangover/docs/COMPILE.md

 In case the compiler complains about something in linux-user/ioctls.h remove the corresponding line and run make again.

 Place resulting libraries (build/libqemu-arm.so and/or build/libqemu-i386.so) in your library path (e.g /usr/lib) or set HOLIB to the full path of the resulting library.

-Depreciation note: Placing the libraries under /opt will still work, but is deprecated.
-Until it is removed the load order is HOLIB, library path, /opt.
+(HOLIB takes precedence)

 #### FEX, Unix (optional)
 To build FEXCore from FEX you need: